stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 As one can imagine, traversing the TLS data structures when accessing each variable could be slow.
-For this reason there are different TLS access models that the compiler can choose to minimize the variable access overhead.
+For this reason there are different TLS access models that the compiler can choose to minimize variable access overhead.

 ### Global Dynamic

-The Global Dynamic access model is the slowest access model which will travese the entire TLS data structure for each variable access.
+The Global Dynamic (GD), sometimes called General Dynamic, access model is the slowest access model which will traverse the entire TLS data structure for each variable access.
 It is used for accessing variables in dynamic shared libraries.

 #### Before Linking

 ![Global Dynamic Object](/content/2019/tls-gd-obj.png)

-Before linking the `.text` contains 1 placeholder for offset for placeholder info got which should contain 2 arguments to __tls_get_addr.
+Not counting relocations for the PLT and GOT entries; before linking the `.text` contains 1 placeholder for a GOT offset.
+This GOT entry will contain the arguments to `__tls_get_addr`.

 #### After Linking

 ![Global Dynamic Program](/content/2019/tls-gd-exe.png)

+After linking there will be 2 relocation entries in the GOT to be resolved by the dynamic linker.
+These are `R_TLS_DTPMOD`, the TLS module index, and `R_TLS_DTPOFF`, the offset of the variable into the TLS module.

 #### Example